wp-cli/handbook/commands/theme/activate.md

 ### OPTIONS

 &lt;theme&gt;
 : The theme to activate.
+Since 2.0.1: This has to be lower case.

 ### EXAMPLES